Feedback Mechanisms – Homeostasis Ep 1

 Negative feedback restores systems to their original level.

-- The effector acts to counteract the change and bring the level back to normal (the set point).
+3. The effector acts to counteract the change and bring the level back towards it’s original level (the set point).
 This is the response.

 Negative feedback only works within limits.
 If a change is too large, the effectors are not able to counteract the change.
 But as long as changes are small, the internal environment is kept in a dynamic equilibrium, fluctuating around the set point.